cm-ayf/readenv/README.md

 ### `readenv(options: { [key: string]: Option })`

 Input:
-* `option`: Object.
+* `options`: Object.
 The return object will inherit its keys.
 Each key can be configured with `Option`.

 Returns: Object.
-Inherits keys from `option`.
+Inherits keys from `options`.
 Each value will always be `string`.

 Throws: `Error` object that tells us all environment variables missing.